Maps and letters and, finally, the dreaded white longjohns

 Another meetup with Antonio, my boyfriend from long ago.
 It’s been so fun and something I couldn’t have seen happening for years.
 What’s been cool is it affirms why the whole thing happened in the first place: we are friends.
 We have the same absurd sense of humor, we care about the same things, we love to read, we love movies, blah blah.
 We haven’t seen each other since 2011 (funeral of our mutual dear friend Brett), and our entire lives have changed since then – so much has happened to both of us.
 It’s kind of cool to get confirmation of why we dated – because for years it’s not been clear – and also why we had this mystifyingly hard time breaking up.
 We both look back on it like “we should have broken up a couple months in – it clearly wasn’t going to work!”
-But what are you gonna do.
+But, you know, that wasn’t at all clear at the time.

 He brought more detritus with him this past weekend.
 Stuff I have never seen.
 We sat at the bar and then on the waterfront poring through all this stuff, marveling at how young we were.